 The residents' rights were promoted by the care and support provided in the centre.
 The residents had access to the national advocacy service and information about same was available for residents in the residents guide.
-One of the residents living in the centre was a member of a national advocacy group and was also a member of the providers advocacy group.
-As part of their role, this resident attained the views of the other residents in this centre and across the service, which they presented to the committee.
+One of the residents living in the centre was a member of a national advocacy group.
+This resident and one other resident were also a member of the provider's advocacy group.
+As part of their role, these residents attained the views of the other residents in this centre and across the service, which they presented to the committee.
 There was evidence of active consultations with each resident and their families regarding their care and the running of the centre.
 The provider had a rights coordinator in place and their contact details were available for residents.
 There was a compliant policy in place.
+There had been no recorded complaints in the preceding six month period.
+On the day of this inspection, the inspector observed staff to interact with the residents in a respectful and supportive manner.